SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-11-22-path-to-becoming-a-professional-game-programmer-msdn-forums.markdown

 - tutorials-resources
 ---

-XNA Rockstar posted a good go-to article on the XNA Framwork forum recently, little run up on what to learn&nbsp;to progress into being a better game programmer.
+XNA Rockstar posted a good go-to article on the XNA Framwork forum recently, little run up on what to learn to progress into being a better game programmer.

 **Beginner – Torque X**

 1. Create some simple games with TorqueX Game Builder
-2. …can’t comment much more on this&nbsp;since I’ve never used it
+2. …can’t comment much more on this since I’ve never used it

 **Beginner – XNA (2D)**

 1. Learn C#
 2. Bounce a sprite around the screen in XNA demo
-3. Create an easy “game” to learn animations, classes, collission detection, sounds, input and become more familiar with XNA.&nbsp; This “game” will likely suck and probably won’t do anything worth bragging about…but think of it as the “wax on wax off” karate kid training.&nbsp; Eventually, you’ll get to the point where you’re shouting “Live or Die, punk!” at your computer, but you’ll just have to get used to “sanda floor” for now.
+3. Create an easy “game” to learn animations, classes, collision detection, sounds, input and become more familiar with XNA.
+This “game” will likely suck and probably won’t do anything worth bragging about…but think of it as the “wax on wax off” karate kid training.
+Eventually, you’ll get to the point where you’re shouting “Live or Die, punk!” at your computer, but you’ll just have to get used to “sanda floor” for now.
-4. Recreate one of the first games ever made.&nbsp; This is a fun little theme going around in XNA that started with SpaceWars
+4. Recreate one of the first games ever made.
+This is a fun little theme going around in XNA that started with SpaceWars
 5. Create a more complex 2d game building off what you learned and with new features (save/load files, special effects, fullscreen, music, etc)

 **Intermediate (3D)**